 b.
 That this telecommunications facility is necessary for the public health, safety, convenience or welfare of the community.

-Staff has determined that installing a cellular facility at this location would allow for increased clarity, range, and capacity of the existing cellular network and will enhance services for the public.
+Staff has determined that installing a cellular facility at this location is necessary to allow for increased clarity, range, and capacity of the existing cellular network and will enhance services for the public.

 B. ENVIRONMENTAL REVIEW